As Seen On

 As Seen On:

-What If The Officer Does Not Show Up To Your Hearing in DC?
+What If The Officer Does Not Show Up To Your Hearing?

 If you have been asked to attend a DMV hearing for a suspension or revocation of your license, there are certain things you should know if the law enforcement officer does not show up.
 To learn more about DMV hearings, including whether you can appeal a license suspension, call today and schedule a consultation with a DC DUI lawyer.